hfiorillo/hfiorillo.github.io/_posts/2021-01-16-kubernetes-pi.md

 The importance of incessant learning within DevOps is paramount.
 The continious integration and delivery of new services, alongside the rapid evolution of the industry means it can be easy to quickly fall out of touch with new tools.
 Building a home lab is often cited as the best way to experiment and learn, hands on, about some of the latest technologies and computing practices that are being deployed in the cloud space.
 It gives you the opportunity to understand the infrastructure and processes behind a lot of the applications and services that are being run in the cloud.
 However, home labs do often come with a hefty price tag.
 With the recent developments in ARM CPUs and increasing amounts of ARM friendly distributions it meant that, for me, a [Raspberry Pi](https://hfiorillo.github.io/raspberrypi/raspbery-pi/) cluster was the perfect segway into building my own home lab.

-Inspiration for this blog post from [Jeff Geerling](https://www.jeffgeerling.com/blog) & [Alex Ellis](https://blog.alexellis.io/tag/raspberry-pi/).
+Inspiration for this blog post came from [Jeff Geerling](https://www.jeffgeerling.com/blog) & [Alex Ellis](https://blog.alexellis.io/tag/raspberry-pi/).
 I highly recommend you check out their blogs on all things Raspberry Pi.

 ## Why build a cluster?